 CMA CGM announces PSS from Romania to the Mediterranean

-CMA CGM announces Peak Season Surcharge (PSS) rate from March 23rd, 2020 (date of loading in the origin ports) until further notice :
+CMA CGM has announced Peak Season Surcharge (PSS) rate from April 15th, 2020 (date of loading in the origin ports) until further notice :

 This PSS will apply as follows: